Asperflex Lidocaine Coupons & Discount Card - Compare Prices Near You

 Asperflex Lidocaine Side Effects

-When using this medication, you might experience mild side effects such as temporary redness, stinging, or slight swelling at the application site.
-These are usually not a cause for concern.
-However, if they persist or worsen, it is important to seek medical advice promptly.
+When using this medication, you might experience temporary redness, stinging, or slight swelling at the application site.
+These are common and usually mild, but if they persist or worsen, it's important to seek advice from a healthcare professional.
+Most individuals using this medication do not encounter serious side effects, which can be reassuring.

-Remember, this is not an exhaustive list of side effects.
-If you experience any other unusual symptoms, consult with a healthcare professional for guidance.
+This is not an exhaustive list of potential side effects.
+If you experience any other unusual symptoms, it is advisable to consult your healthcare provider.

 Can lidocaine and prilocaine cream be used for hemorrhoids?